 Health Conditions Related to Genetic Changes

 Several variations (polymorphisms) in the IL1A gene have been found to influence the risk of ankylosing spondylitis.
+This condition is a form of painful, ongoing joint inflammation (chronic inflammatory arthritis) that primarily affects the spine.
 Each of these variations changes a single protein building block (amino acid) in interleukin-1 alpha.
-It is unclear how these variations alter the protein's function.
+It is not fully known how these variations alter the protein's function.
 Studies suggest that the effects of IL1A variations are probably related to the role of interleukin-1 alpha in promoting inflammation.
 Other genetic and environmental factors, many of which are unknown, also affect the chance of developing ankylosing spondylitis.More About This Health Condition

 Idiopathic inflammatory myopathy